supercollider/learn/src/cookbook/src/chapter_1.md

 )
 ```

-The above works as you expect, but it can be written more concise because `debug` returns the
+The above calls to debug work as you expect, but they can be written more concise because `debug` returns the
-variable it printed.
+variable it prints.
+Here's how you can call `debug` directly in the formula, without the need to introduce
+additional lines of code.

 ```supercollider
 (